Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 2) Creative

-In 2022 and beyond, your ad creative is probably the most important and overlooked aspect of media buying.
-Don’t let yourself get too hung up on targeting or the technical side of media buying.
+These days, your ad creative is probably the most important and overlooked aspect of media buying.
+Don’t let yourself get too hung up on targeting or the technical side of media buying – you can actually target the right audience based on how you frame your creative.

 Once your hook is defined, find 3-5 ways to make creatives that intrigue and entice your audience.
 The goal of your creative is to hook, relate, and sell the next action.